-Low Trust: Minimal/Moderate Trust: High Trust: Complete Trust: Functioned fairly Required complete Was able to perform some Demonstrated some independently, only needed guidance or was tasks but required repeated independence; only assistance with nuances or unprepared; preceptor had directions. required intermittent complex situations. to do most of the tasks.
-"Preceptor talked me prompting.
-"Preceptor was available just "Preceptor did it." through it."
-"Preceptor directed in case." me from time to time."
+Low Trust: Minimal/Moderate Trust: High Trust: Complete Trust: Required complete guidance or was unprepared; preceptor had to do most of the tasks.
+"Preceptor did it."
+Was able to perform some tasks but required repeated directions.
+"Preceptor talked me through it."
+Demonstrated some independence; only required intermittent prompting.
+"Preceptor directed me from time to time."
+Functioned fairly independently, only needed assistance with nuances or complex situations.
+"Preceptor was available just in case."

-SECTION I : PROFESSIONALISM - On Site (demonstrates professionalism) CAPE: 1.1, 3.4, 3.5, 4.4; PPCP: Collaborates; IPE:1 Final Score Maintains a professional manner in both appearance and behavior at all times.
-Demonstrates courtesy, respect, cultural sensitivity/competency, and tolerance towards others and exhibits self-control in all interactions.
+CTION I: PROFESSIONALISM - On Site (demonstrates professionalism) E: 1.1, 3.4, 3.5, 4.4; PPCP: Collaborates; IPE:1 Final Score 1.
+Maintains a professional manner in both appearance and behavior at all times.
+2. Demonstrates courtesy, respect, cultural sensitivity/competency, and tolerance towards others and exhibits self-control in all interactions.
 3. Maintains confidentiality.
 4. Arrives on time and is prepared for all rotation activities.
 5. Demonstrates appropriate time-management skills and the ability to prioritize tasks.
-Comments:
+Cor nments:

-SECTION II : PROFESSIONALISM - Self-learning & Assessment (demonstrates Final Score professionalism) CAPE: 3.4, 4.1, 4.3, 4.4; PPCP: N/A; IPE 1, 2 Demonstrates initiative and responsibility for providing patient care and completing assignments on time.
+TION II: PROFESSIONALISM - Self-learning & Assessment (demonstrates fessionalism) CAPE: 3.4, 4.1, 4.3, 4.4; PPCP: N/A; IPE 1, 2 Final Score 1.
+Demonstrates initiative and responsibility for providing patient care and completing assignments on time.
 2. Demonstrates an ability to receive, process, and respond appropriately to constructive feedback.
 3. Understands the need for and development of lifelong learning habits to maintain professional competence and personal growth.
-Regularly self-assesses learning needs and engages in self-imposed learning activities to further ongoing personal/professional growth.
-Comments:
+4. Regularly self-assesses learning needs and engages in self-imposed learning activities to further ongoing personal/professional growth.
+Cor nments: